 Learning how to build thought leadership with Linkedin isn't just for people who are looking for a new job.
 Thought leadership is a tricky phrase.
 In this instance, I'm using it to discuss building your professional reputation in a certain area of expertise.
 Repetition of discussion in a certain area builds trust, your knowledge base, and people will look to you for answers with time.

 With over 300 million members, LinkedIn is a powerhouse of professional connections.
 LinkedIn has been quietly adding features to its site, and although tiny tweaks have been popping up over the past year, it seems that LinkedIn is primed to be the subsequent overnight success.
 While LinkedIn doesn't have the glam look of Pinterest or the speed of Twitter, it does have a considerable population of people ready to connect and grow their networks and expertise.

-LinkedIn can maintain your solid network so if you ever are in a position where you need to look for a job, you are well-connected and optimized.
-LinkedIn connections can help you in current positions by building a referral stream, forging connections with people in the same position with different companies in groups, and, most importantly building thought leadership in your area of expertise.
+LinkedIn can maintain your solid network, so if you ever are in a position where you need to look for a job, you are well-connected and optimized.
+LinkedIn connections can help you in current positions by building a referral stream, forging connections with people in the same position with different companies in groups, and, most notably, building thought leadership in your area of expertise.

 Here are some basic ways to optimize your LinkedIn presence and show the world what you've got going on professionally.

 Optimize your LinkedIn presence

 1. Update your LinkedIn profile.

-Make sure you use keywords in your headline, current experience, past work experience, and in your summary.
-Don't oversell yourself be honest in your assessment of your skills and experiences.
+Ensure you use keywords in your headline, current experience, past work experience, and your summary.
+Don't oversell yourself.
+Be honest in your assessment of your skills and experiences.
 Everything is Google searchable these days.

 2. Add current projects.